backupbrew/switchbrew/GPU Commands Basics.md

 Some of the other fields are still unknown/unobserved.

 Official games will set Mode to 0, Fence to 1 and Unit to 0xF.
-The QUERY\_SEQUENCE value is then written to the address pointed to by QUERY\_ADDRESS.
+The QUERY\_SEQUENCE value is then written by the GPU to the address pointed to by QUERY\_ADDRESS.
 On the CPU side, the game code should wait until the value at the address pointed to by QUERY\_ADDRESS is \>= to the last written SEQUENCE value.
 Official code waits for this condition to be true on a loop, and won't send any further commands before that.